-The following are the conditions and procedures for the most common circumstances that we come across in practice:
+The following are the most common conditions and procedures that are addressed in practice:

 The shares must be fully paid and the company must pay for the shares out of its distributable profits.

 The company must have made profits, which it hasn't already distributed, for example by paying a dividend.
 And that's after deducting any losses it has made in the past.